Higher states of the $B_c$ meson family: mass spectrum

 \section{mass spectrum}

 $B_c$ mesons are composed of two heavy quarks.
-The heavier mass of the heavy quarks make that the velocity of the quark in the $B_c$ meson system is relatively small.
-So we can regard the $B_c$ meson system as a non-relativistic system.
-The mass spectra of the system can be obtained by solving the $\rm{Sch\ddot {o}rdinger}$ equation \cite{1991Bound,Estia1975The}, and the Hamiltonian is
+The heavier mass of the heavy quarks makes that the velocity of the quark in the $B_c$ meson system is relatively small.
+Thus, we can regard the $B_c$ meson system as a typical non-relativistic system.
+The mass spectrum of the $B_c$ meson system can be obtained by solving the $\rm{Sch\ddot {o}rdinger}$ equation \cite{1991Bound,Estia1975The}, where the Hamiltonian is